Culture Eats Strategy for Breakfast

 Adapting to different skill sets.

-The difficulty in integrating new teams, skills and cultures is rightly recognised as the number one reason most acquisitions fail.
+The difficulty in integrating new teams, skills, and cultures is rightly recognized as the number one reason most acquisitions fail.
 How firms handle this will be a key indicator of success in 2020.
 Recruitment strategies.

 The M&A holy trinity: acquisition, consolidation, integration may continue into 2020.
 Firms getting their plans in place before the downturn inevitably kicks in.
 In 2020, two themes to watch out for are cultural agility and the return of succession planning.
 Difference between recruitment and selection.